samimaftabahmed/HdfsFileReadWrite/Readme.md

 # HDFS File Read and Write

-Program to read and write(copy) a file on HDFS
+Program to Copy a file from HDFS to local FS and vice versa.